tidymodels/tailor/README.md

   thresholds, equivocal zones
 - For numeric distributions: calibration, range

-The package is under active development; please treat it as experimental and don’t depend on the syntax staying the same.
+The package is under active development; please treat it as somewhat experimental.
+Some breaking changes may occur in the first few versions.

 ## Installation